lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Decode message_2 (see {{CBOR}}).

-* Retrieve the protocol state using the message correlation provided by the transport (e.g., the CoAP Token and the 5-tuple as a client, or the prepended C_I as a server).
+* Retrieve the protocol state using the message correlation provided by the transport (e.g., the CoAP Token and the 5-tuple as a CoAP client, or the prepended C_I as a CoAP server, see {{ci-oscore}}).

 * Decrypt CIPHERTEXT_2, see {{asym-msg2-proc}}.

 * Pass EAD_2 to the security application.

-* Verify that the identity of the Responder is an allowed identity for this connection, see {{auth-key-id}}.
+* Verify that the identity of the Responder is an allowed identity for this connection, see {{identities}}.

 * Verify Signature_or_MAC_2 using the algorithm in the selected cipher suite.
 The verification process depends on the method, see {{asym-msg2-proc}}.

 If any processing step fails, the Initiator SHOULD send an EDHOC error message back, formatted as defined in {{error}}.
-Sending error messages is essential for debugging but MAY e.g., be skipped if a session cannot be found or due to denial-of-service reasons, see {{security}}.
+Sending error messages is essential for debugging but MAY e.g., be skipped if a session cannot be found or due to denial-of-service reasons, see {{dos}}.
 If an error message is sent, the session MUST be discontinued.

 ## EDHOC Message 3 {#m3}